calmjs/calmjs/README.rst

 under the |calmjs| namespace in order to realize this modular architecture.

-The name |calmjs| was originally derived from the steps in the first iteration of the toolchain which involves the steps compile, assemble, and linkage into a module of JavaScript using the namespace from the host Python package.
+The name Calmjs was originally derived from the steps in the first iteration of the toolchain which involves the steps compile, assemble, and linkage into a module of JavaScript using the namespace from the host Python package.
 The `m` in the logo is the ear of a rabbit.
 The